Definition of explosion risks in Hazardous Areas

 Minimum Ignition Energy (MIE)

-This is the lowest energy required to initiate ignition of the most easily flammable explosive atmosphere under specified test conditions.
+The lowest energy that is required to initiate ignition of the most highly flammable explosive atmosphere under specified test conditions.

 Source of ignition